Mount Meru "the top of the world"

 Dhaniztha -Chandra = emotionally-driven social climbers who utilize the physical muscle-power of climbing in their quest to find emotional comfort.

-They like to socialize as a type of competitive behavior esp at dances, fundraising sports events, and other organized, structured challenge-pursuits.
+They like to socialize as a type of competitive behavior especially at dances, fundraising sports events, and other organized, structured challenge-pursuits.

 Going around in circles